-Title: Installing intern al mouldings in the workplace
+Title: Installing internal mouldings in the workplace

 Additional information about this unit

-Additional information about this Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Assessment Guida ance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 This unit must be assessed against the endorsements detailed within the relevant NVQ structure.
 ProQual Level 2 NVQ Diploma in Wood Occupations (Construction): Two of the following required: Architrave Skirting Mouldings

-Sector Subject areas 5.2 Building and Construction
+Sector Subject are 5.2 Building and Construction

 Availability for use Shared unit

 Unit guided learning hours 70

 Assessment hours 10

-Title: Maintaining non-structural carpentry work in the workplace Unit Number: T/503/2642 Learning outcome The learner will be a Assessment criteria The learner can: 1 Interpret the given information relating to the work and resources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments and manufacturers' information. maintaining n carpentry woi 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+Title: Maintaining no on-structural carpentry work in the workplace Unit Number: T/503/2642 Learning outcome Assessment criteria The learner can: Interpret the given information relating to the work and resources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments and manufacturers' information. maintaining n carpentry wo 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, manufacturers' information, oral and written instructions, sketches, electronic data, official guidance and current building regulations associated with maintaining non-structural carpentry work.
-2 Know how to comply with relevant legislation and official guidance when maintaining non-structural carpentry work. ation and ice when on-structural 2.1 Describe their responsibilities regarding potential accidents, health hazards and environment whilst working: in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials by manual handling and mechanical lifting.
+Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, manufacturers' information, oral and written instructions, sketches, electronic data, official guidance and current building regulations associated with maintaining non-structural carpentry work.
+2 Know how to comply with relevant legislation and official guidance when maintaining non-structural carpentry work.
+Describe their responsibilities regarding potential accidents, health hazards and environment whilst working: in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company, operative and vehicles.
 2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
 2.4 Describe the types of fire extinguishers available when maintaining non-structural carpentry work and describe how and when they are used.